HomeBlog

 The 2026 Budget Split

 Start with a three-layer split, then move the line as AI-influenced pipeline rises.
-AI search will influence around US$750 billion in consumer spending by 2028 (McKinsey), and that demand forms inside AI answers, so a funded answer layer captures it early.
+Buyer demand increasingly forms inside AI answers before a site visit ever happens, so a funded answer layer captures it early.

 Here is a defensible 2026 starting split.